Boot41/aman-kite/README.md

 4. Deploy with your preferred service (Railway, Heroku, etc.)

 ### Frontend Deployment
-1. Build the application: `pnpm build`
+1. Build the application: `npm run build`
 2. Deploy the `dist/` folder to your hosting service
 3. Configure environment variables for production API URL